suryasalesforcedeveloper/Apex---Trigger/README.md

 Leverage SOQL to count existing Contact records associated with the Account.
 Provide a clear and user-friendly error message if the limit is exceeded.

+## 08 Aggregate (max) - Opportunity:
+Write a reusable and bulk-safe Apex Trigger Handler for the Opportunity object to update the Max_Opportunity_Amount__c field on the related Account whenever an Opportunity is inserted, updated, deleted, or undeleted.
+Ensure that the solution adheres to Salesforce governor limits and handles edge cases such as Opportunities being reassigned to different Accounts during updates.